-Elin Åström Rudberg is, from August 2020, a post-doc researcher at the Department of Economic history at Uppsala University.
+Elin Åström Rudberg is a postdoc researcher at the Department of Economic History & International Relations at Stockholm University since May 2021, after finishing a project at the Department of Economic History at Uppsala University.
 She received her PhD in 2019 from Stockholm School of Economics with the dissertation Sound and loyal business.
-The history of the Swedish advertising cartel 1915–1965.
+The history of the Swedish advertising cartel 1915–1965, for which she was shortlisted for the best dissertation prize by the European Business History Association in 2022.
 In her research Åström Rudberg focuses on the historical development of markets, the role of economic ideas and norms for the legitimacy of markets and the relationship between markets and society.
 She has also done research on the history of advertising and marketing and is one of the founders of the Advertising historical network in Sweden.

 Åström Rudberg, Elin (2019).
 Sound and Loyal Business.
 The history of the Swedish advertising cartel 1915–1965.
 Stockholm School of Economics, PhD diss.

 Åström Rudberg, Elin (2018).
 ‘Selling the concept of brands.
 The Swedish advertising industry and branding in the 1920’s’, Journal of Historical Research in Marketing, Vol. 10, No. 4, pp. 494-512.